 WHY RETHINK FOOD MATTERS

 If you are going to think about climate, than you have to examine our food system.
 Growing and transporting food is highly fossil fuel intensive.
 Alarmingly, 40% of all food produced in the U.S. is never eaten, with most of that loss happening on the consumer end.
-Wasted food is particularly?
-This is doubly challenging for our environment: First, you lose the water and energy it took to grow or produce that item.
+Waste is doubly challenging for our environment: First, you lose the water and energy it took to grow or produce that item.
 Second, when organic waste ends up in the landfill, it becomes methane – a potent greenhouse gas that is 21 times more powerful than carbon dioxide.
 We must rethink how we approach food through all four phases: production, distribution, consumption, and disposal.

 WHAT CEC IS DOING